 The following list of carbohydrate foods is almost exclusively plant-based and contains the nutrients most needed by the body.
 Grains, legumes, and tubers are the best sources of carbohydrates (the most healthful); fruits and honey are the best sources of simple carbohydrates (sugars).

-Carbohydrates, as the word suggests, are a combination of carbon and water.
+Carbohydrates, as the word suggests, combine carbon and water.
 For each atom of carbon, there is one molecule of water.
 However, the word carbohydrate does not name just one thing.
-Instead, it identifies a large group of substances, some of which are but poorly understood.
+Instead, it identifies a large group of substances, some of which are poorly understood.
 The most common carbohydrates of nutritional importance are sugars, starches, and dietary fiber.

-Chemical composition and sources: Carbohydrates constitute a broad group of substances mostly present in plant-based foods.
+Chemical composition and sources: Carbohydrates are a broad group of substances in plant-based foods.

 Absorbable carbohydrates are those that the body can assimilate and transform into energy.